charlottedaumal/hopfield-networks/README.md

 Files :

 1) main.py -> file containing the first version of the code and the unit tests
-2) functions.py -> file containing all the functions which are refactoring the code
+2) functions.py -> file containing all the functions of the project